 There is an Institute for Family History Research in Ho Chi Minh city located at 275B Pham Ngu Lao Street, District 1.
 The Institute was set up to help facilitate and preserve Family History records in Vietnam.
 Presently the institute has over 200 Vietnamese family history clan books.

-The purpose of the Institute of Family History is to help family clans compile and publish a new Gia Pha or family book.
-You can talk to them to see if they have any specific information on your family or your clan.
+The Institute of Family History aims to help family clans compile and publish a new Gia Pha or family book.
+You can talk to them to see if they have specific information on your family or clan.

 General Sciences Library (Ho Chi Minh)

 The General Sciences Library in Ho Chi Minh is located at 69 Lý Tự Trọng, Phường Bến Thành, Quận 1, Hồ Chí Minh.
-The General Sciences Library in Ho Chi Minh has over 2,000 Gia Pha or family books in their collection.
+The General Sciences Library in Ho Chi Minh has over 2,000 Gia Pha or family books in its collection.
 This would be a good place to see if they have your family book in their collections.
-You can find out more about the General Sciences Library by visiting their website by clicking here.
+You can learn more about the General Sciences Library by visiting their website and clicking here.

 Christianity first came to Vietnam in the 16th and 17th centuries.
 Dominican missionaries arrived on the shores of Vietnam in 1516, and the records show they had quite a bit of success here.